-- Lynnwood Link Extension was awarded an FFGA of \$1.172 billion. - Federal Way Link Extension was awarded an FFGA of \$790 million. - Hilltop Tacoma Link Extension was awarded a \$75 million Small Starts Grant Agreement. - Sound Transit was awarded \$346 million of CARES Act and CRRSAA funding. - Sound Transit was awarded \$549 million of ARP funding, including \$273 million in CIG funds and \$275 million in formula funds. - FTA Formula Funds (not including ARP funds) are projected to receive \$2.765 billion. - Competitive grants are projected to receive \$207 million. - Future ST3 FFGAs are projected to receive \$6.226 billion. - South Sounder ST3 Expansion is projected to receive \$182 million.
+- New Starts Grants - Lynnwood Link Extension was awarded an FFGA of \$1.172 billion. - o Federal Way Link Extension was awarded an FFGA of \$790 million. - o University Link Extension projected is projected to receive FFGA funding of \$25 million. - Hilltop Tacoma Link Extension was awarded a \$75 million Small Starts Grant Agreement. - Future ST3 FFGAs are projected to receive \$6.226 billion. - Formula Funds - FTA Formula Funds including ARP funds are projected to receive \$3.04 billion. - Other Grants - Sound Transit was awarded with \$346 million of CARES Act and CRRSAA funding in 2020 - 2021. - Sound Transit was awarded with \$273 million in CIG ARP funds for Lynnwood Link Extension, Federal Way Link Extension, and Hilltop Tacoma Link Extension. - o Competitive grants are projected to receive \$207 million. - South Sounder ST3 Expansion is projected to receive \$182 million.